How to Make Money Selling Printables

 One year, however, I actually decided to sell my printable artwork.
 By the end of the day, I had $900 in sales!
 This was an amazing feat because I was a stay at home mom and that money went really far for us!

-Since then my business has evolved and I no longer work festivals or Facebook groups.
-Now 90% of my income is generated from my website affiliate sales, product sales, sponsored content, and ads.
-The truth is now I make more money teaching women to create their dream online business that I don’t have time to run my Etsy store!
+Since then my business has evolved and I no longer work festivals or sell through Facebook groups.
+Now 90% of my income is generated from my website: affiliate sales, product sales, sponsored content, and ads.
+The truth is now I make more money teaching women to create their dream online business.

 How You Can Make Money Selling Printables!